 - The State Library of North Carolina and the Library for the Blind and Physically Handicapped

 - The State Archives, including regional archive offices

 But you can view the spaces through DNCR’s virtual 360 experiences at nc.gov/nc360.

-The Museum of Durham History may be closed, but you can still engage with our history by taking a walk through the museum’s History Groves to get some fresh air while you learn about individuals who had an impact on their community.
-You can also still visit its current rotating exhibit: “A Creative Protest: MLK Comes to Durham,” available online.
+The Museum of Durham History may be closed, but you can still engage with its history by taking a walk through the museum’s History Groves to get some fresh air while you learn about individuals who had an impact on the community.
+You can also view its current rotating exhibit: “A Creative Protest: MLK Comes to Durham,” available online.

 Here’s a map to all of the History Groves:

-The Exchange Family Center closed its office and in-person services through Sunday, March 29.
+The Exchange Family Center closed its office and in-person services.
 Its team will work remotely to continue providing as many services as possible to the families, children and caregivers throughout the area.
 Staff are still available for questions or inquiries via email or phone as they adapt to remote-based approaches.
 If you need to contact your therapist or a member of management, please visit their staff page for a listing.
 That said, the nonprofit canceled Pinwheels Family Fun Day on April 26.
-If you have questions about your sponsorship, donation and/or have purchased a ticket and are seeking a refund, please contact Calvin at (919) 321-0657 or by email.
+If you have questions about your sponsorship, donation and/or have purchased a ticket and are seeking a refund, please contact Calvin at 919-321-0657 or by email.

 CATCH UP ON YOUR READING